nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Tutor requests the list of students and lessons.
 2. TutorAid displays the list of all students and lessons.
-3. Tutor identifies the student indices of the specific students and the lesson indices of the specific lessons to which they wish to add these students to.
+3. Tutor identifies the student indexes of the specific students and the lesson indices of the specific lessons to which they wish to add these students to.
 The Tutor then requests to add these students to these lessons by providing the indices.
 4. TutorAid adds the students to the lessons and displays a success message for each successful addition.

 Use case ends.